fylein/fyle-internship-challenge-23/README.md

 - The assignment focuses on searching for GitHub users, displaying user details, and listing their repositories.
 - The application assumes an internet connection is available to fetch data from the GitHub API.
-- The application uses Angular as the framework for the front-end development.

 ## External Packages Used